 Many of us will experience a period of darkness that may last years.
 During these periods, willingness may be channeled through sheer fear of losing something, even the last thing, as we struggle to hold onto meaning, stability, and hope.
 Our covenant relationship with Christ may be the only thing that keeps us grounded when all else seems to be lost.

 Eventually, our willingness may be converted into an inner choice, one that springs from a conscious and deliberate decision to seek something more in our journey.
+This is pure willingness, when we act deliberately.

 And The Point